-Provides services such as an emergency response

-system, homemaking, meals, transportation, medical equipment and care management when they are needed most - as an older adult leaves the hospital or nursing home.
+Provides services such as an emergency response system, homemaking, meals, transportation, medical equipment and care management when they are needed most - as a senior leaves the hospital or nursing home.
 Services are provided at no cost on a temporary basis to support a safe recovery.